Why Grow and Sell Milkweed?

 Managing Milkweed Crop Pests

 Increasing the availability of milkweeds is critical to monarch conservation, but seed production can be difficult.
 While monarchs are the most well-known milkweed specialists, other milkweed specialist insects can cause damage to valuable milkweed crops.
-Our guide provides management strategies for dealing with common milkweed pests including aphids, milkweed bugs, and milkweed beetles.
-Learn more.
+Our guide provides management strategies for dealing with common milkweed pests, including aphids, milkweed bugs, and milkweed beetles.

 - Common pests like aphids and large/small milkweed bugs can appear unattractive, but if plants are otherwise growing, moderate numbers can be tolerated.
 The most pronounced damage may be a reduction in seed production.
 To learn more about milkweeds’ natural enemies and how to manage them, see Milkweeds: A Conservation Practitioner’s Guide.

-- Signs can be placed on plants informing customers that aphids and other insects on the milkweed plants are an indicator that the plant is pesticide-free.
+- Signs can be placed on plants informing customers that aphids and other insects on the milkweed plants indicate that the plant is pesticide-free.
 Once plants are outdoors in a garden, natural enemies like ladybugs and parasitic wasps will keep the pest population at bay.

 - If monarch or queen caterpillars are eating the milkweed, inform customers that these are butterfly larvae.
 Chewed leaves are a sign of the plant doing its job as a food plant for caterpillars.